martin12333/Readable-Lisp-S-expressions/tutorial.md

 Sometimes you want to have a parameter that is a list of lists, or where the function to be called is in fact determined by another calculation.
 This is indicated with the "//" keyword; basically, at the beginning of line (but after indentation) "//" maps into a null function name, so you can use forms like "let" easily.

-There are a few limitations with the current implementation.
-It doesn't currently support some constructs such as #', #|...|#, or #!...!#.
-Also, on Guile 2.0, autocompilation (the default) needs to be enabled in order to work properly.
-If you'd like to help us improve the implementation, please join us!
+Note: In our current implementation, users of guile 2.0 must have autocompilation enabled.
+This is the default anyway.

 When you're done with the demo, you can exit:

     exit()

+Again, be sure to type *Enter* *Enter* (a blank line) to execute the expression.

 Unsweeten: Translating Sweet-expressions into S-expressions
 ===========================================================

 We have a filter called "unsweeten" that translates sweet-expressions into S-expressions.
-You can use it to write programs using sweet-expressions, like compiler.
+You can use it to write programs using sweet-expressions, like a compiler.
 Basically, you can write sweet-expressions, and use unsweeten to translate that into something your Lisp-based system can understand.
 You can also use unsweeten to help you understand sweet-expressions - type in expressions, and see what they translate to!

 You can run unsweeten interactively, just type: